 School Choice and Blackbaud Software

-There is a lot of discussion about “school choice” programs across the U.S. and how they impact students, families, and public funding in general.
+There has been a lot of discussion about “school choice” programs across the U.S. and how they impact students, families, and public funding in general.
 But there is limited conversation about how schools must adapt to accept these funds.
 How much money is involved?
 How do you factor state-funded scholarships or school vouchers into your financial aid program?
 How do you receive and allocate those funds in the business office?
 What changes do you have to make in your processes?

 The answers to those questions depend on your state, which program the family uses, and what software is in your school’s tech stack.
+Let’s explore each of these factors.

 How much assistance are states providing?